 A curious word describing a condition with some very annoying consequences.
 Nystagmus is a vision condition in which the eyes make repetitive uncontrolled movements.
 These involuntary eye movements can occur from side to side, up and down, or in a circular pattern.
 As a result, both eyes are unable to hold steady

-Nystagmus is a vision condition in which the eyes make repea...
-More may be accompanied by unusual head positions and head nodding in an attempt to compensate for the condition.
-Nystagmus is a vision condition in which the eyes make repea...
-More can be inherited and appear in early childhood or develop later in life due to an accident or illness.
-Generally, Nystagmus is a vision condition in which the eyes make repea...
-More is a symptom of some other underlying eye or medical problem.
+Nystagmus may be accompanied by unusual head positions and head nodding in an attempt to compensate for the condition.
+Nystagmus can be inherited and appear in early childhood or develop later in life due to an accident or illness.
+Generally, nystagmus is a symptom of some other underlying eye or medical problem.
 However, the exact cause is often unknown.

-Persons with Nystagmus is a vision condition in which the eyes make repea...
-More may experience reduced visual acuity.
+Persons with nystagmus may experience reduced visual acuity.
 They may also have problems with depth perception that can affect their balance and coordination.
-Nystagmus is a vision condition in which the eyes make repea...
-More can be aggravated by fatigue and stress.
+Nystagmus can be aggravated by Overview Fatigue is one of the most common symptoms in mid-l...
+More and stress.

-Most individuals with Nystagmus is a vision condition in which the eyes make repea...
-More can reduce the severity of their uncontrolled eye movements and improve vision by positioning their eyes to look to one side.
-This is called the “null point” where the least amount of Nystagmus is a vision condition in which the eyes make repea...
-More is evident.
+Most individuals with nystagmus can reduce the severity of their uncontrolled eye movements and improve vision by positioning their eyes to look to one side.
+This is called the “null point” where the least amount of nystagmus is evident.
 To accomplish this they may need to adopt a specific head posture to make the best use of their vision.The American Optometric Association

 Gary’s vision began to be a concern in 2015 when both his ophthalmologist and neurologist strongly suggested he stop driving.
 Eight months prior to this ophthalmology appointment we didn’t have a name for his vision problems.
 First he began to experience problems judging distance and his pupils would constrict down to pin top size or dilating to different sizes.
 (Different sized pupils is a condition with an equally hard to pronounce name-Aniscoria) Focusing on print took an incredible amount of effort.
 Our neurologist discovered his eyes no longer track in tandem.